kliu128/kliu.io/content/post/tensorflow-amd-rocm-ivy-bridge.md

 +++
-title = "Building Tensorflow + AMD Radeon Open Compute for Ivy Bridge: The Rabbit Hole of CPU Flags and PCIe Features" date = 2019-04-21T10:31:43-04:00 description = "The story of [issue 217](https://github.com/ROCmSoftwarePlatform/tensorflow-upstream/issues/217) – getting Tensorflow for AMD GPUs to work on an aging Ivy Bridge processor." draft = false toc = false categories = []
+title = "Building Tensorflow + AMD Radeon Open Compute for Ivy Bridge: The Rabbit Hole of CPU Flags and PCIe Features" date = 2019-04-21T10:31:43-04:00 summary =  "The story of [issue 217](https://github.com/ROCmSoftwarePlatform/tensorflow-upstream/issues/217) – getting Tensorflow for AMD GPUs to work on an aging Ivy Bridge processor." draft = false toc = false categories = []